 David, ordered by the court to attend a social program for adults at a Jewish Community Center, believes that he does not belong there.
 When he gets a homework assignment to visit the Brooklyn Bridge with the effervescent Sarah, he begins to realize other possibilities.
 This is an original, charming, and thoughtful movie that uses nonprofessional actors, who helped to craft an affecting storyline.
 Suggested by Sharon.

 The Passengers2021Get this item

-On behalf of thousands of Ethiopian Jews blocked from emigrating to Israel by the Israeli government (who question their Jewish identities), best friends Demoz and Gezi journey to the U.S. to solicit aid from influential Jewish Americans and organizations.
-The young men grow close to their host, NYU professor David Elcott, becoming family to one another as the urgency of their advocacy is always present.
-This layered documentary touches on issues of racism, acceptance, identity, and more.
-Recommended by Sharon.
+On behalf of thousands of Ethiopian Jews blocked from emigrating to Israel by the Israeli government (who question their Jewish identities), best friends Demoz and Gezi go to the U.S. to solicit aid from influential Jewish Americans and organizations.
+The young men grow close to their host, NYU professor David Elcott.
+This is a layered documentary, touching on issues of racism, acceptance, identity, and so much more.
+Suggested by Sharon.

 Explore staff curated lists to find our best titles.Find more lists